Commission on Police Practices

-The Community Review Board on Police Practices (CRB) encourages any person(s) who believe that they have experienced or observed police misconduct to file a complaint with the San Diego Police Department (SDPD) and/or with the CRB.
-The CRB recognizes that completing and submitting the Complaint Form may be intimidating and stressful.
-The CRB wishes to assure complainants and witnesses that they will be able to do so without fear of retaliation or adverse consequences.
+The Commission on Police Practices (CPP) encourages any person(s) who believe that they have experienced or observed police misconduct to file a complaint with the San Diego Police Department (SDPD) and/or with the CPP.
+The CPP recognizes that completing and submitting the Complaint Form may be intimidating and stressful.
+The CPP wishes to assure complainants and witnesses that they will be able to do so without fear of retaliation or adverse consequences.

 Please note: The complaint form must be submitted by the complainant himself/herself.

 Please describe the incident that led to this complaint, telling what happened from beginning to end.
 Be as clear and specific as you can be.
 What aspect(s) of the incident was improper (your specific complaint).
 How could it be resolved to your satisfaction.